seanrioux/strapi-okria-api/README.md

 2. Add an objective name in the `Objective` field
    - e.g.  `Release a more delightful onboarding experience`
 3. Set a goal date for the completion of this objective (corresponding the initiative date)
+4. Select your previously created initiative using the `Initiative` field
-4. Initiatives also have `Results` (key results).
+5. Objectives also have `Results` (key results).
 Leave this field blank for now
-5. Save your objective by clicking the `Save` button
+6. Save your objective by clicking the `Save` button
-6. You can now access this and other objectives by clicking `Objectives` in the sidebar
+7. You can now access this and other objectives by clicking `Objectives` in the sidebar

 #### 3.3 Create a metric
 Before creating a key result we'll want to identify the key metrics which we'll use to measure our objective.
 A key metric is a quantitative measure which we will increase, decrease, or maintain through our activities and which will be used to measure achievement of our objective (as a key result).